Electrical and Computer Engineering Courses

 Introduction to electrical and computer engineering disciplines, specializations, the engineering design process, mathematics required for these disciplines, computer-based modeling and simulation tools, and professional responsibilities.

 Introduction to circuit analysis, methods, resistive circuits, AC circuits, first-order transients, AC power, operational amplifiers and machines.
-Not open to electrical engineering majors or to students who have earned credit for ECE 225.
+Not open to electrical engineering or computer engineering majors or to students who have earned credit for ECE 225.

 Response of circuits to transient signals, both deterministic and random.
 Laplace transform solution techniques for circuits and differential equations.
 Relationship between Laplace and Fourier transforms.
 Frequency response and representation of circuits and systems.
 Modeling of uncertainty in circuit elements.

 Semiconductor materials and properties, fundamentals of p-n junctions, diodes, diode circuits and operation, signal generators, rectifier and wave-shaping circuits, bipolar and field effect transistors, MOSFET, transistor DC circuit analysis and basic transistor amplifiers.
-Writing proficiency within this discipline is required for a passing grade in this course.
+Writing proficiency is required for a passing grade in this course.
+A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 Operational amplifiers, BJTs, MOSFETs, integrated current biasing and active loads, differential and multistage amplifiers, frequency response, feedback and stability, power amplifiers, and introduction to digital circuits.
 The lab deals with experiments illustrating concepts in electronics.
-Writing proficiency within this discipline is required for a passing grade in this course.
+Writing proficiency is required for a passing grade in this course.
+A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 Time domain and frequency domain analysis of continuous and discrete signals and systems; Fourier integral, Fourier series, Z-transform.
 Numerical implementation using MatLab.
 Computing proficiency is required for a passing grade in this course.